Shuang0420/QuestionAnsweringSystem-DocBot-/README.md

 # Question-Answering-System-DocBot-
 Given a Wikipedia article, generate N "good" questions and answer N questions.
+We won the 1st place in question-answering competition!
 See how we make it at [Animorphemes FinalVideo](https://www.youtube.com/watch?v=VWdR6ornHoc&feature=youtu.be) or [QA system - Question Generation](http://www.shuang0420.com/2017/04/06/QA%20system%20-%20Question%20Generation/)

 ## Status